Ligel Lambert

-Ligel Lambert (born May 20, 1982) is a Haitian-born American interdisciplinary artist, entrepreneur, educator and graphic designer who primarily works in painting, collage, printmaking, assemblage (art) and sculpture.
+Ligel Lambert (born May 20, 1982) is a Haitian-born American interdisciplinary artist, entrepreneur, educator and graphic designer who primarily works in painting, collage, printmaking, assemblage and sculpture.
 He is best known for his colorful, Fauvist, rhythmic and abstracted interpretations of musicians, interpretations of sounds and musical themed paintings.

 Education and military service

 Ligel (pronounced Lee - Jeal) received a Master of Fine Arts from RMIT University (RMIT School of Art), Melbourne in 2013.
 He received a Master of Education degree in Curriculum & Instruction from the University of West Florida, Pensacola in 2021.
 Ligel also holds a Bachelor of Fine Arts in Graphic Design.
 Ligel graduated from the United States Armed Forces School of Music in 2001.
 He is an honorably discharged Veteran of the United States Marine Corps (USMC).

 Life

 Ligel grew up in Savannah, Georgia, United States.
 He attended the Savannah Arts Academy, High School of the Visual & Performing Arts and graduated in 2000.
 He then attended the Savannah College of Art & Design (SCAD) briefly before enlisting in the United States Military (The United States Marine Corps).
 After his honorable military service, Ligel attended Armstrong Atlantic State University, now the Georgia Southern University-Armstrong Campus.
 In an article written by Amy Morris, which was published by the Savannah Morning News as well as the Florida Times Union, documented in the Spring of 2006, Ligel was chosen as the Artist for the 2006 Jacksonville Jazz Festival poster design contest.
 At the time, Ligel was the first out of state resident to win the jazz festival's poster design contest.
 In 2007, Ligel's Art was selected for the 2007 Capital Jazz Festival.
-From 2007–2011, Ligel was the Artistic Director, board member and graphic designer for the Savannah Jazz Festival, presented by the Coastal Jazz Association of Savannah, Georgia.
+From 2007 to 2011, Ligel was the artistic director, board member and graphic designer for the Savannah Jazz Festival, presented by the Coastal Jazz Association of Savannah, Georgia.

 In 2010, Ligel was selected as the Artist for the Black Heritage Festival.
 In 2011, Ligel was briefly an adjunct faculty at the Savannah Technical College, located in Savannah, Georgia.
 In 2012, Ligel became one of the finalists for the Runway-to-Win design challenge.
 His works have been exhibited in many venues in the United States and abroad.
 Ligel founded a business, The Art of Ligel, in October 2018.
 Ligel is currently based in New York City.